 Recent research by Dr Bradley Lehman of Virginia, part 1 of which was published in the February 2005 Early Music, under the title “Bach’s extraordinary temperament: our Rosetta Stone” suggests that Bach did indeed specify tuning instructions for a temperament intended for the Das wohltemperirte Clavier by hiding them in what was thought for many years to be an ornamental squiggle on the title page of his own copy.

 According to Dr Lehman, when turned upside down, the squiggle is an elegant but abstract representation of a chain of fifths running from F to A♯.
 (Bach denoted the position of C in the chain by the “C” attached to the top of “Clavier”.)
 The size of each fifth is denoted by the number of squiggles contained in each unit.
-Three fifths, e–b, b–f♯ and f♯–c♯are perfectly tuned: These are the plain circles in the chain.
+Three fifths, e–b, b–f♯ and f♯–c♯are tuned pure: These are the plain circles in the chain.

 When we connect both ends of Bach’s inverted chain to make the circle of fifths that I’ve been using in these pages to help you visualize each temperament, you can see that all the naturals except B are in fact tuned identically to Vallotti.
-A moment’s examination of the circle will reveal the following: The three perfect fifths beyond E serve to improve the extreme sharp keys, there are three slightly narrow fifths, and (Aghast!) there is one fifth larger than pure.
+A moment’s examination of the circle will reveal the following: The three pure fifths beyond E serve to improve the extreme sharp keys, there are three slightly narrow fifths, and (Aghast!) there is one fifth larger than pure.